Robert K. Ottum: Sports writing

-Ottum was born in Duluth, Minnesota to Charles Reynolds and Lee R. Lafay.
+Ottum was born in Duluth, Minnesota, to Charles Reynolds and Lee R. Lafay.
 He joined the Navy in his teens and served on an attack transport in the Pacific during World War II.
-Shortly after the war he lived in San Francisco.
+Shortly after the war, he lived in San Francisco.
 He joined Utah newspaper The Salt Lake Tribune in 1946 despite a lack of journalistic experience and rose to executive news editor.
-In 1964 Ottum quit the Tribune and joined Sports Illustrated, a job for which he moved to New York City.
+In 1964, Ottum quit the Tribune and joined Sports Illustrated, a job for which he moved to New York City.
 While he wrote about motorsport in particular, he reported on a wide range of sports and covered five Winter Olympics and Summer Olympics.

 With surfer Phil Edwards, Ottum wrote You Should Have Been Here an Hour Ago: The Stoked Side of Surfing or How to Hang Ten Through Life and Stay Happy (1967).
 This biography of Edwards is noted by the Encyclopedia of Surfing (2005) to be "surfing's first full-length biography".

-In July 1968 and again a few months later, auto racer Mickey Thompson and his crew took three recently built 1969 Ford Mustang Mach 1s to the Bonneville Salt Flats in Utah and broke a total of 295 FIA speed and endurance records.
-Ottum was one of the drivers; his article about the experience was published in the August 19, 1968 issue of Sports Illustrated under the title "Old Marshmallow Foot" (a reference to the fact that Ottum had "never driven a car in anger").
+In July 1968, and again a few months later, auto racer Mickey Thompson and his crew took three recently built 1969 Ford Mustang Mach 1s to the Bonneville Salt Flats in Utah and broke a total of 295 FIA speed and endurance records.
+Ottum was one of the drivers; his article about the experience was published in the August 19, 1968, issue of Sports Illustrated under the title "Old Marshmallow Foot" (a reference to the fact that Ottum had "never driven a car in anger").

 Ottum retired from the magazine's staff of senior writers at the end of 1985.
-He wrote a Sunday column on a miscellany of subjects for The Salt Lake Tribune since 1984.
+He wrote a Sunday column on a miscellany of subjects for The Salt Lake Tribune after 1984.
 Through his column he set up a campaign to help the homeless that raised thousands of dollars.